ERSILIA TARANTINO BLOG

 Wanting to be perfect by covering up what we feel

 For me being imperfectly perfect or emotionally balanced is allowing myself to "be" in all my feeling states, negative and positive and being ok with them.
 Not having to hide that from anyone, especially myself.
 But it took me a long time to understand that, and previously my ideal image of wanting to be perfect was you didn't show your emotions.
 I gave an impression to the world that "all was ok", I covered up what I was really feeling inside, suffering because I wasn’t expressing all the pain, hurt anger and joy.
-I couldn't get the support or help I craved because I wasn't showing the pain and sharing with others to find solutions.
-You can;t find joy until you have acknowledged all the rest.
+I couldn't get the support or help I craved, because I wasn't showing the pain asking and sharing with others to allow myself to receive or find solutions.
+You can;t find joy until you have acknowledged what's stopping you feel it.

-Empathy is about acknowledging and owning your own feelings to be able to acknowledge others.
+Empathy is about acknowledging and owning your own feelings to be able to acknowledge others feelings.

 I believed that people wanted only to know me when things were good, when all looked hunky dory.
 Working as a tour guide at the young age of 19 taught me that, how to have outer confidence, but not show my vulnerabilities.
 I was supposed to help people enjoy themselves, be the leader, I couldn’t show them I was tired, sad, unhappy.
 I had to be ok to deal with their complaints and suck up my own.